ecward/RCV_course/README.md

 * Niclas: Integration of motion planner

 * Erik: Risk inference in intersection using probabilistic modeling of other vehicle's future motion.

-* Rui: Lateral/longitudinal MPC, interface with lower level systems of the RCV to ROS.
+* Rui: Lateral/longitudinal path following control, interface with lower level systems of the RCV to ROS.

 ### Learning outcomes